 Nordic-Baltic Primary Care Data Space

-The "Nordic-Baltic Primary Care Data Space" is an initiative aimed at building a collaborative Northern European research network, supported by a grant from the Federal State of Schleswig-Holstein.
+The "Nordic-Baltic Primary Care Data Space" is an initiative aimed at building a collaborative Northern European research network, supported by a grant from the Federal State of Schleswig-Holstein, Germany.

 Our Goal

-With this funding now in place, a foundational workshop will be hosted in Lübeck in late spring (tentatively May or June 2027) to bring together researchers from across Scandinavia and the Baltic states who are interested in this cooperation.
+With this funding now in place, a foundational workshop will be hosted in Lübeck on 3 June 2027 to bring together researchers from across Scandinavia and the Baltic states who are interested in this cooperation.

-The grant provides resources to organize this gathering and to support international guests with travel expenses.
-Furthermore, it enables our team to travel for personal, on-site meetings to discuss technical harmonization and shared governance structures, which are essential steps to ensure the network is well-prepared for upcoming international research calls.
+The grant provides resources to organize this gathering and to support international guests with some of the travel expenses.
+Furthermore, it enables our team to travel for personal, on-site meetings to discuss essential steps to ensure the network is well-prepared for upcoming international research calls.

 Stay Connected